botheredbybees/learnonline.cc/docs/technical/admin_setup.md

 1. Log in to the application at http://localhost:8080 (or your deployment URL)
 2. Use your admin credentials (username: `admin`, password: `adminpassword`)
 3. Navigate to the Admin Dashboard using the menu

+## User Management

+### Managing User Experience Levels

+Users progress through three levels as they gain experience points:
+- **Guest Level** (0-100 points): Limited access to content, registration, basic browsing
+- **Player Level** (101-1000 points): Full access to content, assessments, community features
+- **Mentor Level** (1001+ points): Team management, content creation, assessment creation

+To manage users:
+1. Navigate to Admin Dashboard > Users tab
+2. View all users with their experience points and current level
+3. Filter users by level to see all guests, players, or mentors
+4. Click "Details" to view detailed user information

+### Awarding Experience Points

+As an administrator, you can award experience points to users:

+1. Find the user in the user list
+2. Click "Award Points" for the selected user
+3. Enter the number of points to award
+4. Add a reason for awarding points (optional)
+5. Click "Award Points" to confirm

+Points are automatically recorded in the activity log and the user's level is updated based on their new total.

 ## TGA Integration Features